Most Common Speeches Given in a Lifetime

 When given: Introductions are usually given at large gatherings; sometimes small ones too, depending on how well known the speaker is.
 Events such as: Corporate affairs, seminars, church and inspirational events, normally call for an introduction of a speaker.

 How to deliver: Deliver with poise and dignity.
 Practice reading the bio of the speaker before you do the introduction, and ask for it a few days before the event.
 And please, please, ask for the pronunciation of the speaker’s name so that you will not embarrass them (it’s okay to embarrass yourself, not the speaker).

 7. Public Forum Speech

 A public forum speech is a critical one for the communities we live in.
 Getting involved in the community takes time and thoughtfulness.
 There is a number of issues communities face: school closings, crime, and property devalued.
-There are also good reasons for a rally – celebration of history, etc…
+There are also good reasons for a rally – a celebration of history, etc.

 When given: These type speeches are usually done in community centers, at schools, in auditoriums, at town hall rallies, outdoors and pavilions.

 How to deliver: You need to be well prepared for this speech.
 Do your research so that you will be accurate when stating facts.
 Get ready to be booed or cheered.
 Be thankful for the opportunity; be clear, loud, brief and convincing.